 Once you arrive at Peles castle, take your time and walk in the royal gardens, admire the castle from outside and then continue with the visit inside.

-- The Hall of Honour, former interior courtyard, is the place where you will admire a mobile stained-glass ceiling and the rich woodwork decorations.
-It is here where official guests were welcomed by the King and the Queen.
+- The Hall of Honour, former interior courtyard, is where you will admire a mobile stained-glass ceiling and the rich woodwork decorations.
+It is here where the King and the Queen welcomed official guests.

-- The Weapons’ Room is the place where we like to joke that the “toys for boys” are kept.
-King Carol I was also a passionate collationer and in this room, one can admire part of his weapons’ collection (almost 1400 pieces from Europe, Asia and Africa dating from different centuries).
+- The Weapons’ Room is where we like to joke that the “toys for boys” are kept.
+King Carol, I was also a passionate collationer.
+One can admire part of his weapons collection (almost 1400 pieces from Europe, Asia, and Africa dating from different centuries).

-- You will continue then with the King’s office and find out more about his discipline and dedication for his work.
+- You will continue with the King’s office and find out more about his discipline and dedication to his work.

-- In the Library room you will admire part of the book collection of the castle.
-Once counting thousands of books, now only couple of hundreds are still to be seen in this room, the rest of them being preserved at the National Library in Bucharest.
-Apparently, whenever feeling tired or indisposed, the king used a secret door from the Library room and escaped in no time to the royal apartments at the 1st Take your time and you will find it for sure.
+- In the Library room, you will admire part of the book collection of the castle.
+Once counting thousands of books, now the only couple of hundreds are still seen in this room, the rest of them being preserved at the National Library in Bucharest.
+Apparently, whenever feeling tired or indisposed, the king used a secret door from the Library room and escaped in no time to the royal apartments at the 1st Take your time, and you will find it for sure.

 - The Music room and the Italian room are probably the most romantic places in the castle, where you can admire many beautiful paintings and art objects.

-- The dining room is another beautiful place to see, followed by the Moorish room, apparently the king’s favourite one and the Turkish room.
-The cinema hall is the last room from the ground floor that can be visited.
+- The dining room is another beautiful place to see, followed by the Moorish room, apparently the king’s favorite one, and the Turkish room.
+The cinema hall is the last room on the ground floor that can be visited.
 It is here where you will see original paintings signed by Gustav Klimt at the beginning of his career.